 The second reason it was a great idea was that the weather went downhill again with 110mm of rain forecast overnight destroying any chance of us being able to do the next section up the Deception River the next day.

-The weather had improved immeasurably by the time we arose with the clouds moving in a different direction and no rain and headed for Locke Hut.
+The weather had improved immeasurably by the time we arose.
+The clouds were moving in a different direction, and with no rain, we headed for Locke Hut.

-The first 9km to Hurunui No.3 Hut (I still haven’t found No.2) were easy and uneventful except for a short stop at some hot springs where Silvan and Angelynn had a soak.
+The first 9km to Hurunui No.3 Hut (I still haven’t found No.2) were easy and uneventful except for a short stop at some hot springs.
+Silvan and Angelynn had a soak.
+I didn’t feel like it.
 They were kind of a surprise to me because, unlike volcanic hot springs, they didn’t smell overwhelmingly of sulphur.

-After Hurunui No.3 we headed up to Camerons Hut and started to get an impression of the vast amount of water that had travelled down the valley last week.
+After Hurunui No.3 we headed up to Camerons Hut.
+Here we started to get an impression of the vast amount of water that had travelled down the valley last week.
 Slips, fallen trees, and signs of serious flooding are everywhere.
 By the time we reached Harper Pass Bivvy large portions of the track had been either swept away or fallen off.

 Once over the pass the track looked like a scoured riverbed due to the water and occasionally just ended abruptly where the river had swept away a small bluff.